averageflow/joes-warehouse/README.md

 Thus if we want to create new products / articles via an HTTP request with JSON body we use the normal endpoint.
 If we want to create new products / articles via uploading a file to a web-form then we use the UI.

+Products are composed of 0 or more articles.
+Products that are composed of articles can be sold only if they are in stock.
+Products that are not composed of any article can always be sold.
+This is in order to take into account that the product is of "infinite stock".

 You can view the API specification by using the open source API client [Insomnia](https://insomnia.rest/) and opening the file at `/storage/http/joes_warehouse_http_spec.yaml` and learn how to use the application endpoints.

 In order to use the UI you can simply visit [http://localhost:7000](http://localhost:7000) in your browser.